What Goes in a Refugium? Essential Elements for Success – AlgaeBarn

 • A Beginner’s Guide to Setting Up a Refugium in Your Aquarium

-Week 2: How to Set Up a Refugium in Your Aquarium Now that you know what a refugium is and how it can benefit your aquarium, it’s time to dive into the practical side—how to set one up!
-Whether you have a small nano tank or a large reef setup, a ...
+Week 2: How to Set Up a Refugium in Your Aquarium Now that you understand what a refugium is and why it can benefit your aquarium, it’s time to move into the practical side of things: setting one up.
+Whether you’re running a small nano tank or a ...

 • Copepod Hideaways -Where Do Copepods Like to Hide and Reproduce in an Aquarium